DETAILED ACTION

 Step 2A, Prong II and Step 2B:

-Additionally, applying a preponderance of the evidence standard, the abstract idea is not integrated (e.g., at Step 2A, Prong II) by the recitation of additional elements/limitations into a practical application (using the considerations set forth in MPEP §§ 2106.04(a)-(h)) because merely using a computer as a tool to perform an abstract idea or adding the words "apply it" (e.g., determining and performing the intervention) is not integrating the idea into a practical application of the idea, and e.g., looking at the claim as a whole and considering any additional elements/limitations individually and in combination, no (additional) particular machine, transformation, improvement to the functioning of a computer or an existing technological process or technical field, or meaningful application of the idea, beyond generally linking the idea to a technological environment (e.g., "implementation via computers", Alice) or adding insignificant extra-solution activity (e.g., receiving data from a smart floor tile as mere data gathering, performing an intervention that is not recited as a particular treatment or prophylaxis for a disease or medical condition, etc.), is recited in or encompassed by the claims.
+Additionally, applying a preponderance of the evidence standard, the abstract idea is not integrated (e.g., at Step 2A, Prong II) by the recitation of additional elements/limitations into a practical application (using the considerations set forth in MPEP §§ 2106.04(a)-(h)) because merely using a computer (e.g., including one or more machine learning models) as a tool to perform an abstract idea or adding the words "apply it" is not integrating the idea into a practical application of the idea, and e.g., looking at the claim as a whole and considering any additional elements/limitations individually and in combination, no (additional) particular machine, transformation, improvement to the functioning of a computer or an existing technological process or technical field, or meaningful application of the idea, beyond generally linking the idea to a technological environment (e.g., "implementation via computers", Alice) or adding insignificant extra-solution activity (e.g., receiving data from a sensing device in a smart floor tile as mere data gathering, performing an intervention that is not recited as a particular treatment or prophylaxis for a disease or medical condition, modifying a directional indicator which is recited contingently in the method and therefore need not be carried out for the method to be performed, etc.; see e.g., MPEP 2111.04, II.), is recited in or encompassed by the claims.
+Therefore, the claim is not integrated into a practical application and is thus "directed to" the exception.

-Moreover, limiting or linking the use of the idea to a particular technological environment (e.g., having a medium, a processing device, etc.) is not enough to transform the abstract idea into a patent-eligible invention (Flook[5]) e.g., because the preemptive effect of the claims on the idea within the field of use would be broad.
+Moreover, limiting or linking the use of the idea to a particular technological environment (e.g., a method using a smart floor tile and one or more directional indicators for insignificant extra-solution activity) is not enough to transform the abstract idea into a patent-eligible invention (Flook[7]) e.g., because the preemptive effect of the claims on the idea within the field of use would be broad.

 Claim Rejections - 35 USC § 103